-A Thai Inspired, lightly Spiced Pea Soup with ginger and lemongrass – This soup is fresh, light but also a lovely winter warming option that’s rich in flavour and nutrients.
+A Thai-inspired lightly spiced Pea Soup with ginger and lemongrass – This soup is fresh, light but also a lovely winter warming option that’s rich in flavor and nutrients.

-When thinking about fibre, there’s one primary benefit that people can call to mind.
+When thinking about fiber, there’s one primary benefit that people can call to mind.
 Surprisingly, there’s a lot more to it though.
-In fact, there not just one type of fibre and each comes with its own distinctive properties and health effects.
+There is not just one type of fiber and each comes with its distinctive properties and health effects.

-Fibre is a non-digestible carb found in food, split into two main categories; Soluble fibre (which dissolves in water ) and insoluble fibre.
-I won’t go too much into the science of it all, for the sake of keeping things nice and simple – but the type of fibre it is directly relates to whether or not healthy gut bacteria can metabolize it.
+Fiber is a non-digestible carb found in food, split into two main categories; Soluble fiber (which dissolves in water ) and insoluble fiber.
+I won’t go too much into the science of it all, for the sake of keeping things nice and simple – but the type of fiber it is directly relates to whether or not healthy gut bacteria can metabolize it.

 We’re meant to eat between 25-30g of fiber a day (as women) and close to 40g, for men.
 However, the majority of us are probably consuming half of that.